 - Glencairn and Boulders Beach

-- Cape Point - Cape of Good Hope
+- Cape Point - Cape of Good Hope (cycle and lunch)

 - Kommetjie en route to Cape Town

-Rugged Atlantic Seaboard Drive
+Scenic Atlantic Seaboard Drive

 As we pass the trendy Clifton beaches and vibey Camps Bay our guide begins his commentary, sharing funny nuggets and little-known facts about the sights whooshing by.
 We travel along the scenic Atlantic coastline, a stunning drive along rocky beaches and steep cliffs.
 Passing by the seaside hamlet of Llandudno flanked by Baby Lion's Head (the smaller version of Lion's Head overlooking Cape Town city), our guide points out the old shipwreck off Llandudno point, a popular scuba diving site.